 About

-Meet Madeleine Scholtes, a young Dutch designer based in the Netherlands.
-In 2020, Madeleine graduated as a furniture designer from Hout-en-Meubileringscollege in Amsterdam.
-After graduating, she moved to Eindhoven to further develop within the walls of Design Academy Eindhoven.
+Meet Madeleine Scholtes, a Dutch designer.
+In 2020, she graduated as a furniture designer from Hout- en Meubileringscollege in Amsterdam.
+After graduating, she moved to Eindhoven to further develop her practice at Design Academy Eindhoven.
+Since 2023, she has been working from her own studio at Strijp-S, Eindhoven.

-Since 2023, she works from her studio at Spoor-K. Feel free to reach out for a visit.
+Feel free to reach out for a visit.
+Contact information can be found below.

 Press folder